 Aspects considered in assessing the translation:

-• Maximum score for the essay/translation is 100 points and minimum positive score is 51 points.
+The maximum score for the essay/translation is 100 points, and the minimum positive score is 51 points.

 The oral exam in the chosen specialty is an interview in the language of the speciality.
 In the case of classical philology, the interview will be conducted only in Estonian.
 The interview will focus on the